wso2/docs-choreo-dev/en/docs/administer/configure-enterprise-login.md

 3. When you add a Choreo organization, Choreo reserves the organization name for your user account.
 Therefore, you need to create an organization of the same name on the Choreo IdP (i.e., Asgardeo).

-    To create your organization on the Choreo IdP, follow these steps: c
+    To create your organization on the Choreo IdP, follow these steps:

-    1. Sign up to Asgardeo <a>https://asgardeo.io/signup?utm_source=console</a> with the same credentials you used to create your Choreo account.
+    1. Sign up to [Asgardeo](https://asgardeo.io/signup?utm_source=console) with the same credentials you used to create your Choreo account.

     2. Paste the value copied in step 2 as the organization name in Asgardeo and click **Create**.